 Lastly, argumentum ad populum is pretty much the norm in public polls...

 Don't make a poll. >_<

 #5 Updated by MayImilae over 5 years ago

 wrote this in an edit, no breaking off in a new post

 Anyway, I have not seen you weighing anything of other users considerations into this.
 From all evidence and experience I have, the VAST majority of users only use the default keys, and even then only a basic set - they use the GUI primarily.
 What reasoning is there to add a button to the GUI that most users would not use?
 Especially when there are better ways.

 Like, why don't you ask for a hotkey to open the hotkey menu?
 Wouldn't that get you want you want without bothering the GUI?
 I would be fine with that, it wouldn't harm user experience for the majority at all (as long as it is not set to something by default, or is a default that won't be confused!).
 EDIT: Ok that's probably not a great idea either...

-#8 Updated by pauldacheez about 4 years ago
+#8 Updated by pauldacheez over 5 years ago